 - Ideal for applications that have strict message ordering requirements.
 UOO simplifies administration and application design, and in most applications improves performance. - Use MDB batching to: - Speed-up processing of the messages within a single sub-ordering. - Consume multiple messages at a time under the same transaction.

-See "Tuning Message-Driven Beans" on page 10-1.

-• You can configure a default UOO for the destination.
+See Chapter 10, "Tuning Message-Driven Beans". - You can configure a default UOO for the destination.
 Only one consumer on the destination processes messages for the default UOO at a time.

-Using U00 and Distributed Destinations
+13.14.2 Using UOO and Distributed Destinations